-The Company does not have any appetite for market risk linked to policyholders assets subject to the link between the level of assets under management and the annual management fees received by the Company.
-The market risk associated with these assets is borne by the policyholders and the policyholders documentation sets this out in detail.
+The Company does not have any appetite for market risk linked to policyholders assets other than the indirect exposure via the the link between the level of assets under management and the annual management fees received by the Company.
+The market risk associated with the unit linked assets is borne by the policyholders and the policyholders' documentation sets this out in detail.
 The Company does not have any appetite for providing guarantees within the product that pass this market risk on to the Company.
-The Company also has no appetite for products that have inherent guarantees such as variable annuities.
+The Company also has no appetite for products that have inherent quarantees such as variable annuities.